-GWHA takes any complaints of anti-social behaviour and neighbour nuisance seriously and is committed to taking quick and effective action.
+We take complaints of anti-social behaviour and neighbour nuisance seriously and we are committed to taking quick and effective action.

 What is Anti-Social Behaviour?

-By way of a guide, anti-social behaviour should be considered as falling into three types:-
+Anti-social behaviour should be considered as falling into three types:

 What should I do if I am affected?

-Contact the office and discuss the matter with GWHA staff.
+Contact the office and discuss the matter with our staff.
 We will listen to your problem and try to give you the best advice and support as to how the matter can be effectively resolved.
 It is important to do this at an early stage, before a minor dispute escalates.
-It is also important to clarify that staff NEVER give out any complainant’s details.
-So when an issue arises you can speak to us in full confidence that your identity will always be protected.
+It is also important to clarify that staff never give out any complainant’s details.
+So when an issue arises you can speak to us in full confidence in the knowledge that your identity will always be protected.

 What if my neighbour is not a tenant?

-GWHA may be restricted in the action we can take against owner occupiers and tenants of other landlords.
-Nonetheless we can provide advice and support to assist resolving the problem.
+We do not have the same powers to take action against owner occupiers and tenants of other landlords.
+Nonetheless we can still provide advice and support to assist resolving the problem.

 The Police, Glasgow Community Relations Unit and Environmental Health Department will also give you advice and assistance regarding anti-social behaviour.